[1] 2

 }

-Imagine calculating the mean without standard functions like mean
+Imagine calculating the mean without standard functions like mean or sum:

 Arguments need to be provided in the correct order, or specified by name: